welldone-cloud/aws-lint-iam-policies/README.md

 # aws-lint-iam-policies

-Runs IAM policy linting and security checks against either a single AWS account or a set of member accounts of an AWS Organization.
+Runs IAM policy linting and security checks against either a single AWS account or multiple member accounts of an AWS Organization.
 Stores all supported identity-based and resource-based policies to a local directory and reports on those that may violate security best practices or contain errors.
 Results are written both to a JSON file ([see example](doc/example_results.json)) and an HTML file ([see example](https://welldone.cloud/resources/aws-lint-iam-policies/example_results.html)).

 The script makes use of three mechanisms:

 1. AWS IAM Access Analyzer policy validation, which is mostly known for showing recommendations when manually editing IAM policies on the AWS Console UI.
-The checks are created and maintained by AWS and are described closer [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-reference-policy-checks.html).
+These checks are created and maintained by AWS and are closer described [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-reference-policy-checks.html).
 ![](./doc/access_analyzer_console.png)

 2. AWS IAM Access Analyzer checks for public access, which test whether resource-based policies grant unrestricted public access (e.g., to S3 buckets, SQS queues, etc.).
 This is closer described [here](https://docs.aws.amazon.com/access-analyzer/latest/APIReference/API_CheckNoPublicAccess.html).